SteynSean11/SABQ2025cloud/README.md

    pnpm dev
    ```

+## Development Workflow

+This project uses a set of markdown files to guide development and ensure consistency.
+Before starting any new work, please familiarize yourself with the following documents:

+- **`CONTEXTGUARD.md`**: The master rules and guidelines for all development.
+- **`PLANNING.md`**: The high-level project plan, architecture, and technology stack.
+- **`TASK.md`**: The detailed list of current and upcoming development tasks.

+All development should be driven by the tasks outlined in `TASK.md`.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+### Code Quality

+This project uses ESLint, Prettier, and lint-staged to enforce code quality and consistency.
+A pre-commit hook is configured to automatically format and lint your code before you commit.
+This ensures that all code in the repository adheres to the same standards.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".